hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 !!!

-#### Other alignment methods
+### Other alignment methods

 We don't recommend center or justified alignment of content within a cell or table.
-These alignment methods can result in the content being difficult to read, especially if the content is variable in length.
+These alignment methods can result in the content being difficult to read, especially if it is variable in length.

 !!!
 Dont